 Base Metal ETF #4: iPath Series B Bloomberg Nickel Subindex Total Return (JJN)

 A final base metal worth discussing is nickel.
-Analysts expect nickel prices to increase in 2021 on the back of rapidly growing demand from EV battery manufacturing.
+Analysts expect nickel prices to continue to increase in 2021 on the back of rapidly growing demand from EV battery manufacturing.
 Nickel, which is also used in steel manufacturing, has been on a rip-and-tear this year, thanks largely to China ramping up stainless steel production along with an Indonesian export ban-related supply crunch.
 What’s more, the need for battery-grade nickel continues to grow, with experts forecasting a 10% demand bump for 2021 (which is likely to prove too conservative).

 While nickel-related ETFs are in short supply, one of the best ways to grab a piece of the nickel bull run is via the iPath Series B Bloomberg Nickel Subindex Total Return (JJN).
-This is actually an exchanged-traded note (ETN), not an ETF.
+This is actually an exchange-traded note (ETN), not an ETF.
 Liquidity is an issue due to the extremely low daily trading volume average, so there’s more leverage risk involved.
-But with nickel prices in the early stages of what looks to be a fundamentally-induced rising trend, having a small position in JJN is probably a good idea if you want full exposure to the anticipated 2021 base metals boom.
+But with nickel prices in the early stages of what looks to be a fundamentally induced rising trend, having a small position in JJN is probably a good idea if you want full exposure to the anticipated base metals boom.